 Specifically set out and demonstrate that it understands and complies with those legal and regulatory requirements incumbent upon it concerning the retention and destruction of private and identifiable information (personal and business - i.e. its secure storage and protection against loss, accidental public exposure, and/or improper destruction) and the protection of Subjects’ private information (against unlawful or unauthorized access, excepting that permitted by the information owner or required by due process).

+[US / EZP800-63-2: §5.3.1.2.2; §5.3.1.2.9, §7.3.1.2 e) iii)]

 Guidance: Note that whereas the criterion is intended to address unlawful or unauthorized access arising from malicious or careless actions (or inaction) some access may be unlawful UNLESS authorized by the Subscriber or Subject, or effected as a part of a specifically-executed legal process.

 AL2_CO_ESM#055 Termination provisions